 Just a heads up – this post is for parents who don’t really follow recipes and “just eyeball it” like me.
 You won’t find any measurements or special prep with these recipes!
 Just simple, quick, throw it together combinations for the busy parent who still wants to make sure what they feed their kid is healthy and clean.

-My daughter, Madeline, is almost 21 months old now and she has liked every pouch I’ve made.
+My daughter, Madeline, is 2 years old now and she has liked every pouch I’ve made.
 Sometimes I’m not really sure if she actually enjoys the flavor or if it’s the fun aspect of the pouch, but hey!
 She eats it so that’s a WIN.

 I’m going to continue to update this list as I try more combos so make sure you pin this post and check back every occasionally!